premagarwals/gyfex/README.md

-# GYFEx - Get Your Freaking Elective Extension
+# GYFEx - Get Your Freaking Electives' Extension

-GYFEx (Get Your Freakking Elective Extension) is a lightweight, privacy-focused browser extension inspired by [GYFE](https://github.com/metakgp/gyfe) .
-Some users, who don't feel comfortable entering credentials in the [GYFE Website](https://gyfe.metakgp.org), can try out this browser extension that requires no credential.
-Still, I highly encourage you to use [GYFE](https://gyfe.metakgp.org), which lets you download excel files for both depth and breadth, along with subjects to persue minor.
+GYFEx (Get Your Freaking Electives' Extension) is a lightweight, privacy-focused browser extension inspired by [GYFE](https://github.com/metakgp/gyfe).
+Some users, who don't feel comfortable entering credentials in the [GYFE Website](https://gyfe.metakgp.org), can try out this browser extension that requires no credentials.
+Still, I highly encourage you to use [GYFE](https://gyfe.metakgp.org), which lets you download excel files for both depth and breadth, along with subjects to pursue a minor.

 ---

 ## Features

-- **No Login Required**: Use some important features without giving credential.
+- **No Login Required**: Use important features as GYFE without entering credentials.
-- **Privacy-Focused**: No data is collected or stored.
+- **Privacy-Focused**: No data is collected or stored (same as GYFE btw).
 - **User-Friendly Interface**: Simple and intuitive to use.

 ---

 ## Installation

-### For Chromium based browsers:
+### For Chromium-based browsers:
-1. Open CMD/Terminal/Powershell in your working folder, run `git clone https://github.com/premagarwals/gyfex`
+1. Open CMD/Terminal/Powershell in your working folder, and run `git clone https://github.com/premagarwals/gyfex`
 2. Open `chrome://extensions/` in your chrome browser, or, `brave://extensions/` in your brave browser.
 3. Enable "Developer mode" in the top-right corner.
-4. Click on `Load Unpacked` in top-left corner.
+4. Click on `Load Unpacked` in the top-left corner.
 5. Go to the `gyfex/dist` in your working folder, then click select/open.

 ### For Firefox Users:
-1. Open CMD/Terminal/Powershell in your working folder, run `git clone https://github.com/premagarwals/gyfex`
+1. Open CMD/Terminal/Powershell in your working folder, and run `git clone https://github.com/premagarwals/gyfex`
 2. Open `about:debugging#/runtime/this-firefox` in your Firefox/Zen etc.
 3. Click on `Load Temporary Add-on...` on top.
 4. Go to the `gyfex/dist` in your working folder, then select `manifest.json`.